Technology at the Library

-Richmond Hill Public Library offers iPads for public use at all locations.
-Here's what you need to know about borrowing our iPads:
+Here's what you need to know about borrowing our iPads and Chromebooks:

-- iPads are for use in the library only.
+- iPads and Chromebooks are for use in the library only.
 Chromebooks are currently available at Richmond Green and Central branches.

 - You must be 14 years or older with an RHPL card in good standing to borrow a device.

-- You can borrow an iPad for three hours.
-To track your time, we suggest you set the alarm on the iPad.
+- You can borrow an iPad or Chromebook for up to three hours.
+To track your time, we suggest you set the alarm on the device.

-- You are responsible for the iPad during the three-hour session.
-Do not leave it unattended.
+- You are responsible for the device you borrow; please do not leave it unattended.

-- iPads are available on a first come, first served basis.
-You may only borrow one iPad at a time.
+- iPads and Chromebooks are available on a first-come, first-served basis.
+You may only borrow one device at a time.

 - If the device is lost or damaged, you will be billed ($525 plus tax for iPads, $743.40 plus tax for Chromebooks) on your library card.

-- If you want to use any apps other than those already installed, you must use your own Apple ID.
+- If you want to use any apps other than those already installed on an iPad, you must use your own Apple ID.
 These apps will be deleted once the iPad is returned.

 Terms and conditions are subject to change